marcelacamposm/marcelacamposm/README.md

   <em>Versão em português abaixo</em>
 </p>

-I'm a Brazilian Computer Science student passionate about technology, web development, and meaningful software solutions.
+I'm a Brazilian Software Engineering student passionate about technology, web development, and meaningful software solutions.
 Currently working on academic systems and smart tools for real-life scenarios, such as condominium management.

 🌱 I’m improving my skills in: